johnalison/obsidian-notes/0-inbox/Books.md

 -  Envisioning Information (Edward R. Tufte)

-- The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century] (https://github.com/johnalison/WorkingPhilosophy/blob/master/BookNotes/SenseOfStyle) (Steven Pinker)
+- The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century] [[SenseOfStyle]] (Steven Pinker)

 -  Perfectly Reasonable Deviations from the Beaten Track (Feynman)

-- The Black Hole War: My Battle with Stephen Hawking to Make the World Safe for Quantum Mechanics (https://github.com/johnalison/WorkingPhilosophy/blob/master/BookNotes/BlackHoleWar)   (Susskind, Leonard)
+- The Black Hole War: My Battle with Stephen Hawking to Make the World Safe for Quantum Mechanics [[BlackHoleWar]]   (Susskind, Leonard)

 -  Mindfulness: A Practical Guide to Awakening  (Goldstein, Joseph)

-- Idea Makers: Personal Perspectives on the Lives & Ideas of Some Notable People (https://github.com/johnalison/WorkingPhilosophy/blob/master/BookNotes/IdeaMakers) (Steven Wolfram)
+- Idea Makers: Personal Perspectives on the Lives & Ideas of Some Notable People [[IdeaMakers]] (Steven Wolfram)

 -  Theory and Reality: An Introduction to the Philosophy of Science (Godfrey-Smith, Peter)